 I scribbled in journals as a kid.
 As an adult, I started novels in my off-time as a TV reporter.
 The birth of my first son propelled my writing forward.
 I actually finished a book.
 A little book with a long title about motherhood and life before baby.
 I decided to share my words with the world.
 I posted a few blogs and called it good.
 Yet, it never felt good.
 I didn’t love the title and I wanted a new cover.

 I felt a tinge of embarrassment from the way I published to the imperfect edit.
 Imposter Syndrome took root for years until I decided to change the things I didn’t like and stop worrying about the things I couldn’t change.
 I shortened the title and used a lovely photo, my sister-in-law Jessica Abundes took, of my baby bump for the cover.

-It’s still not perfect but I’ve come to realize I’ll never produce a perfect book and it’s easy to feel like an imposter as an indie author or as a woman really.
+It’s still not perfect but I’ve come to realize I’ll never produce a perfect book and it’s easy to feel like an impostor as an indie author or as a woman really.
 We always question whether we’re enough.
 Thankfully, I am finally getting around to sharing my book with more readers at an indie book shop.
 Twig Book Shop is located inside the Pearl near downtown San Antonio.
-Seeing my book on the shelves will give me more than a twinge of self-doubt but it’s worth it knowing a new mom might find comfort in my story.
+Seeing my book on the shelves has given me more than a twinge of self-doubt but it’s worth it knowing a new mom might find comfort in my story.